How to OCR PDFs with Nutrient API

 }

-Code Explanation
+Code explanation

 Here you have a form variable that contains the instructions for the API.
-You’re using createReadStream to read the input PDF file, and then you’re using the axios HTTP client to post the data to PSPDFKit API.
+You’re using createReadStream to read the input PDF file, and then you’re using the axios HTTP client to post the data to Nutrient API.
 The response of the API is stored in the processed_documents folder.

-Make sure to replace pdf_live_<rest_of_your_api_key> with your API key.
+Make sure to replace pdf_live_rest_of_your_api_key with your API key.

 Output